 We intend to enter into employment agreements with Messrs.
 James Kirsch and Rudy Martinez prior to the commencement of this offering.
-Mr. Kirsch will serve as our Chief Executive Officer and Mr. Martinez will serve as our Executive Vice President and CEO of our iHispano.com division, positions that they currently hold with Professional Diversity Network, LLC, at annual base salaries of [\$200,000] and [\$200,000], respectively.
-Mr. Kirsch's employment agreement will be for [one] year and Mr. Martinez's employment agreement will be for [one] year, each commencing on [, 2012] with employment on an at-will basis thereafter.
+Mr. Kirsch will serve as our Chief Executive Officer and Mr. Martinez will serve as our Executive Vice President and CEO of our iHispano.com division, positions that they currently hold with Professional Diversity Network, LLC, at annual base salaries of \$200,000 and \$200,000, respectively.

+Mr. Kirsch's employment agreement will be for one year and Mr. Martinez's employment agreement will be for one year, each commencing on [, 2012] with employment on an at-will basis thereafter.
 The agreements also provide for a discretionary annual bonus and benefits provided to other employees.
-If we terminate either named executive officer without cause (as defined in the employment agreement) but not due to death or disability, the Company will pay as severance continued salary for six (6) months to the terminated executive resigns.
+If we terminate either named executive officer without cause (as defined in the employment agreement) but not due to death or disability, the Company will pay as severance continued salary for six (6) months to the terminated executive upon delivery of a release of claims against the company.
+No severance payment will be paid if termination is for cause or if the executive resigns.
 During each named executive officer's employment and for two (2) years thereafter, each named executive officer will agree not to disclose confidential information and will be subject to restrictions on competing or interfering with our business and business relationships and soliciting the services of our employees or independent contractors.